Transfer Photos from iPhone to Computer

 On a Windows PC the easiest way to get pictures from your iPhone is to just use Windows Explorer, but there are two ways to go about this.
 In either case, unlock the iPhone before beginning, or else the photos may not be visible.

-This utilizes the pop-up that shows by default in Windows when a device is connected to the computer by way of USB.
+This utilizes the AutoPlay pop-up that shows by default in Windows when a device is connected to the computer by way of USB.
+This is the easiest way to access and copy pictures from iPhone to a Windows PC:

 - Plugin your iPhone to the computer without iTunes running

-- Wait for a popup asking you what you want to do with the device
+- Wait for the AutoPlay popup asking you what you want to do with the device

 - Find your photos through the folders that are displayed